OutSystems/docs-bestpractices/src/security/data-security-rest/data-security-rest.md

 * Database encryption is available by default in all Sentry database servers so you won't need to explicitly request if you have a Sentry edition.

-* Note that this capability is supported for class 2 and higher of the OutSystems Cloud database servers so that the overhead on performance (approximately 30%) does not compromise systems availability.
+* Note that this capability is supported for class 2 and higher of the OutSystems Cloud database servers so that the overhead on performance doesn't compromise systems availability.

 * Transparent data encryption features are available for self-managed environments.
 This feature is not available for OutSystems Cloud environments.